picamator/NeoWsClient/README.md

  schema                 | no            | Sub schema
  collectionOf           | no            | Interface name of NeoWsClient objects that will be present inside collection.
 It's an interface of  `destinationContainer` in `sub-schema`. filter                 | no            | Name of NeoWsClient filter object, tha runs over API's data

+### Errors
+There are three different error types:

+* Response HTTP codes: 401, 403, 404
+* Response HTTP code 200 with empty body
+* Exception

+#### Response HTTP codes: 401, 403, 404
+In case of getting HTTP codes: 401, 403, 404 or any unsuccessful one application return empty response.
+Empty response means valid `Response` object where:

+* code: is a http code
+* data: `stdClass` over body response string
+* rateLimit: valid rate limit object with data if they are present in API's header

+#### Response HTTP code 200 with empty body
+If API returns empty body with HTTP code 200 with several simultaneously requests.
+The NeoWsClient Manager rise exception `ManagerException` in that case.
+Because HTTP code 200 means OK, but body is wrong therefore NeoWsClient can not distinguish valid/invalid data by HTTP code.

+That exception SHOULD be catch without putting any logic like resend, wait 3 sec. then resend again etc.
+Instead it's better to have cache over API.

+#### Exception
+The full exception list that NeoWsClient rises is in [Exception](src/Exception) folder.
+If exception rise it means that application can not proceed request, it does not have any business logic in it.

 Documentation
 -------------